SwetamberD/swetamberd.github.io/docs/about.markdown

 ---
-layout: home
+layout: about
-title: "Home"
+title: "about"
-permalink: /
+permalink: /About
 ---

 # Welcome to Our Homepage